gost-dom/browser/docs/event-loop.md

 > [!WARNING]
 >
 > Both `Advance()` and `RunAll()` will try to prevent an infinite loop caused by
 > new callbacks continuously being registered.
-It expects that the no of
+It expects that the number of
 > registered callbacks decrease over time; and will panic if they don't.
 This
 > will be triggered if a `setTimeout` callback continuously registers new
 > timeouts.
 Likewise, `RunAll()` will effectively panic if there are any